hibbitts-design/docsify-this/docs/README.md

 #### Additional URL Parameters

-The following URL parameters are available for use in Docsify-This URLs, and are also included in the [Advanced Web Page Builder](https://docsify-this.net?advanced=true).
+The following URL parameters are available for use in Docsify-This URLs, and (except for **page-title**) are also included in the [Advanced Web Page Builder](https://paulhibbitts.github.io/test-docsify-this/?advanced=true).

 * [coverpage](/?id=coverpage)
 * [coverpage-color](/?id=coverpage-color)